Reference #: ITD-SEC-4.3

 Secretariats and their respective Agencies must:

-- In consultation with their SCIOs must initially contact the Governor's Chief Legal Counsel and ITD about security incidents that may constitute criminal conduct, except for cases where emergency or regulatory circumstances (e.g. immediate threat to health, public safety or critical financial services) require the immediate assistance and involvement of law enforcement or when failure to contact law enforcement would delay or otherwise interfere with their appropriate involvement.
+- In consultation with their SCIOs must initially contact the Governor’s Chief Legal Counsel and EOTSS about security incidents that may constitute criminal conduct prior to contacting law enforcement, except for cases where emergency or regulatory circumstances (e.g. immediate threat to health, public safety or critical financial services) require the immediate assistance and involvement of law enforcement or when failure to contact law enforcement would delay or otherwise interfere with their appropriate involvement, which case the contact with the Governor’s Chief Legal Counsel may occur after the SCIO contacts law enforcement.

 - Provide the notifications required by laws such as M.G.L., Ch 93H.

-- In consultation with their SCIOs must provide written notification of security incidents including breaches of security to the Information Technology Division and the Division of Public Records as soon as practical and without unreasonable delay.
+- In consultation with their SCIOs must provide written (which may include email) notification of security incidents including breaches of security to the Information Technology Division and the Division of Public Records as soon as practical and without unreasonable delay.
 Written notification must:

 - If the security incident constitutes an attack intrusion, comply with Common Help’s Attack Intrusion Notification Procedures.